 When I began taking epsom salt baths and supplementing with magnesium, I felt more relaxed within 30 minutes and had the best sleep I’d had in years.

-The type of magnesium that you take does matter!
+The type of magnesium that you take matters!
 Magnesium oxide, typically found in stores, is likely to pass through your system or even cause diarrhea.
-The most well-absorbed types are magnesium taurate, magnesium citrate (contained in Calm Support), and magnesium gluconate (contained in Legion Triumph).
-I highly recommend taking extra magnesium.
+The most well-absorbed types are magnesium citrate, taurate, and gluconate.

 Experts used to advise people to take magnesium with calcium, but recent research has indicated that calcium supplementation poses cardiovascular risks. (source)